heyjochen/Posters-Chicago/README.md

 I focused on expanding my knowledge in Object Oriented Programming using an API

 ## Optimizations
-My goal is to implement Artifical Intelligence to describe the image and to include a functon that enables the user to save the Poster as PDF.
+My goal is to implement Artifical Intelligence to describe the image and to include a function that enables the user to save the Poster as PDF.

 I will also rewrite my functions to fetch images to make the user experience better for user on slow data plans and handle errors for posters without an image.

 ## Lessons Learned:
 + One thing I learned was to use Promises and callbacks to promisify the load of images.
-This is better in terms of accessablity as users on slow networks won't see the related text before the image is fully loaded.
+This is better in terms of accessability as users on slow networks won't see the related text before the image is fully loaded.

 + I was also able to extract the artworks Dominant color as an HSL value and used that to style the text-shadow of each Text element in addition to a transparency value of 50%.